Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Works using magnetic induction like in a transformer, but without the ferromagnetic core.
 In compact devices planar coils are used and can reach good efficiency (>90%) if the distance is small enough, usually around 0.5 cm.

 Example
-Qi standard: can provide up to 5 W of power from transmetter to receiver and defines 3 key areas of the system:
+Qi standard: can provide up to 5 W of power from transmitter to receiver and defines 3 key areas of the system:
 - transmitter: provides the inductive power
 - receiver: uses the energy
 - communication: unidirectional from receiver to transmitter, usually done using load modulation
   - protocol:
     - analog ping: detects presence of an object.
     - digital ping: longer version of analog ping, gives the receiver time to reply to ensure that the device is capable of wireless charging.
-    - identification and configuration: receiver send necessary information to be identified and configure power trnasmission.
+    - identification and configuration: receiver send necessary information to be identified and configure power transmission.
     - power transfer: receiver send regular messages (every 250 ms) to increase/decrease charge
     - end transfer: explicitly tells the transmitter to end or doesn't give signal for 1.25s